course header LV-UAV-Guide | Metashape basic workflow

 picture

-1. Remove sparse points by gradual selection (see below)
+1. Remove sparse points via gradual selection (see below)

 2. Optimize cameras (after each removal)

-3. Optionally repeat steps 1-2 until the reconstruction error is minimized
+3. Optionally repeat steps 1–2 until reconstruction error is minimized

 Gradual Selection Process